DanieleGhezzi25/Machine-Learning/README.md

 MACHINE LEARNING

-Codes that use machine learning algorithms for computer vision.
+Codes that use machine learning algorithms for computer vision, based on OpenCV2 library.
-OpenCV2 library is used.